-- 1. "Respect him and honor him as a worthy brother and servant in the Lord". - G. Verse 30 is not a rebuke of the Philippians for some lack of service that they failed to extend toward Paul, but rather deals with those things Paul needed that the Philippians were unable to provide for Paul.
+30a This verse is not a rebuke of the Philippians for some lack of service that they failed to extend toward Paul, but rather deals with those things Paul needed that the Philippians were unable to provide for Paul.
 They couldn't do everything for Paul, so Epaphroditus had to pick up the slack and add these ministries to his own.
 Paul had nothing but praise for the liberality and generosity that the Phillippian congregation had extended to him.